Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 When using text data the difference between the "contribution" and the "weight" of a word should not be very important.
 Indeed, a word can either be present or not (at a given position of the sentence), but it can't "twice as present" than another word.
-It is therefore not so suprising that the weights (in the above table) and the contribution scores (see the highlighted text above) are similar.
+It is therefore not so surprising that the weights (in the above table) and the contribution scores (see the highlighted text above) are similar.

 ## Combining the Bert model with meta-data based model <a name='Combine'></a>